SINGAPORE IS A TINY COUNTRY WITH A VORACIOUS APPETITE, AS BERNARD O’RIORDAN DISCOVERED.

 There are many places where you can get a decent meal along Orchard Road.
 Most of the big shopping malls have food outlets as well as fine dining restaurants.

-One of the most popular is the ION Orchard mall – directly above the Orchard Road MTR.
+One of the most popular is the ION Orchard mall – directly above the Orchard MRT.
 It boasts 15 restaurants, cafes & bars, 24 fast food restaurants, and a decent food hall.

 Emerald Hill is one of the most colourful neighbourhoods in Singapore and makes an easy detour from the hectic shopping belt of Orchard Road.